gvwilson/thirdbit/src/fiction/leaderboard/index.md

 A combination of fluctuating exchange rates and an automatic contract renewal someone had overlooked had catapulted him into the number one spot eight minutes ago.

+I looked him up in the encrypted section of my own app.
 His handler,
-a German whiz kid named Joachim, had been trying to unload stuff since then, but apparently it hadn't been enough.
+a German whiz kid named Joachim, had been frantically trying to unload assets, but apparently it hadn't been enough.
 A few seconds ago Senhor Mendonça had gone from briefly being the richest person in the world to permanently being dead.

-I downed my coffee and stood up.
+I stood and downed my coffee.
 "Put him in my calendar," I said as the buzz around us resumed.
 "Give me half an hour with the painting.
 And Bench—he really better not be a noodle."